hienpham123/react-tabletify/README.md

 - ✅ **Totals Row** - Display count/aggregations in footer row
 - ✅ **Group By with Visual Indicator** - Group by column with checkmark in menu
 - ✅ **Row Drag & Drop** - Drag and drop rows to reorder them
+- ✅ **Export to CSV/Excel** - Export table data to CSV or Excel format (no external library required)

 ## Installation